smartanthill/smartanthill2_0/docs/design-documents/protocols/yocto-vm.rst

 Implementation notes
 ''''''''''''''''''''

 To implement Yocto VM-Tiny, in addition to PC required by Yocto VM-One, a stack of offsets which signify positions of recent replies in “reply buffer”, need to be maintained.
 Such stack should consist of an array of bytes for offsets, and additional byte to store number of entries on the stack.
-Size of this stack is a YOCTOVM_REPLY_STACK_SIZE parameter of Yocto VM-Tiny (which is stored in SmartAnthill DB on SmartAnthill Central Controller).
+Size of this stack is a YOCTOVM_REPLY_STACK_SIZE parameter of Yocto VM-Tiny (which is stored in SmartAnthill DB on SmartAnthill Client).

 Memory overhead
 '''''''''''''''